abhishek-archlinux/AnimeWatch/README.md

 3. bash -c 'player=$(qdbus-qt4 org.mpris.* | grep MediaPlayer2 | head -n 1); qdbus-qt4 $player /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause'

 It is possible also to change default background image by simply replacing '~/.config/AnimeWatch/default.jpg' with another wallpaper of your choice and rename it to 'default.jpg'.
 This default image is important only when appropriate Fanart is not found.
 Once a fanart is found for particular entry, the default background image will change to it.

+##Recent Updates

+#Update AnimeWatch-2.1.1-1

+1. 'python-requests' no longer required.

+2. 'jsbeautifier' no longer required.

+3. changes in the code of headless browser.

+#Update AnimeWatch-2.0.0-1

+1. 'phantomjs' no longer required.
+The player has it's own version of headless browser with javascript support and it's own adblock.

+2. 'wget' no longer required, all the webpages are fetched using 'pycurl'.

+3. Less number of dependencies required as phantomjs and wget are no longer required.

+4. Proper implementation of multithreading.

+5. Addons of previous version might not work with this version so update addons also.

+6. If you've already old version of the application installed on your system and now want to upgrade it then before upgrading remove config directory '~/.config/AnimeWatch/src/' and if AnimeWatch.desktop file is located in '~/.local/share/applications/' then remove that .desktop file also.